© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Y Foel Cairns is a scheduled monument protected by Cadw under reference CN378.
 View the official record →

-Y Foel Cairn is a Bronze Age round cairn located in Conwy, North Wales.
+Y Foel Cairns is a Bronze Age round cairn situated in Conwy, North Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference CN378.

 Y Foel Cairns dates from the prehistoric period, and is classified as a round cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Y Foel Cairns is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CN378.